srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 | HDA and I2S retention | `73020` and `73030` |
 | 7.1 compiler findings | subsystem-owned `20072`, `30022`, `40054`, `50022`, `60097`, `70140`, `72107`, `73040`, `80062`, and `90094` |

+## CIX thermal configuration

+All maintained kernels use `CIX_THERMAL` for the CIX CPU IPA implementation.
+It requires built-in `THERMAL_GOV_POWER_ALLOCATOR` and `ACPI_CPPC_CPUFREQ`, in addition to the thermal, CPU-frequency, and Energy Model cores.
+The ACPI board profiles and `kconfig_update.py` select those dependencies explicitly; the DT profile does not select this ACPI-dependent driver.

+The CIX `SSTP` ACPI method is an optional sustainable-power hint.
+Thermal zones without it must still register; a zero value lets the power-allocator governor estimate sustainable power from attached power actors.
+Patch `30128` enforces that behaviour for every maintained family.

+CIX patch `0042` names each ACPI thermal zone after its firmware bus ID.
+Patch `30128` retains those unique types for thermal-core lookup, sysfs, netlink, and tracing, but supplies an independent `acpitz` hwmon type so the readings share one adapter.
+The retained ACPI `_STR` labels identify every input individually.

+Patch `30128` also makes absent optional `SPRG` and `DPRG` power methods return zero instead of an uninitialised value, and rejects the out-of-range Sky1 affinity index 12.
+Patch `20045` keeps CPPC frequency scaling available if CIX `PEFG` OPP discovery fails, while explicitly reporting the unavailable CPU Energy Model and any later registration failure.

+`CIX_SCMI_ENERGY_MODEL` is a separate library helper for a device driver that calls `cix_scmi_register_em()`.
+Its generic firmware-node parsing can consume DT properties or equivalent ACPI `_DSD` data, but the current CIX display/GPU stack has no caller.
+It is therefore not selected automatically by `CIX_THERMAL`; enabling it alone has no runtime effect.

+## CIX display configuration

+The CIX eDP panel described by ACPI depends on the Sky1 PWM provider and the generic PWM backlight driver.
+The board profiles and `kconfig_update.py` therefore select `PWM`, `PWM_SKY1`, `BACKLIGHT_CLASS_DEVICE`, and `BACKLIGHT_PWM` with the CIX DRM display stack.
+Without `BACKLIGHT_PWM`, the `CIXH5041` backlight never registers, the `CIXH5040` panel probe remains deferred, and the associated `CIXH5010:02` Linlon DPU cannot bind.

+An ACPI-derived DP encoder mask of `possible_crtcs=0x3` is expected: each published DP endpoint is connected to both Linlon pipelines.
+Patch `70130` reports whether this mask came from the ACPI graph, DT, or the real fallback.
+Thus the normal ACPI path is logged as `from ACPI`, rather than being misleadingly described as a fallback.

 The old display/backlight aggregate was also separated.
 Its backlight half was removed rather than retained because CIX `19f2947` already supplies the `CIXH5041` ACPI match table.
 Reapplying it produced a duplicate definition.